 One looks forward at the task to be done (qualify prospect), the other looks back at the task that has been done (proposal sent).
 What came next?
 Nobody knew!

 I didn’t know.
 My client didn’t know.
-Any my client’s sales staff certainly didn’t know.
+My client’s sales staff certainly didn’t know.
 Many of them went as far as leaving the company.

 The next problem was the task notifications.